-Please see our Other Treatments page.
+Please see our Traditional Chinese Medicine page.

 For most conditions a reduction in pain is noticed immediately during your very first session.
 The number of treatments needed to fix or correct the condition, however, varies significantly person to person.
 Several factors, including the severity of the problem and how long it has been there, are part of what determines how many treatments a specific symptom or condition will need.
 If we determine that acupuncture may be able to help you, then we will do a series of 4 acupuncture treatments to figure out your individual rate of response, and on your fourth visit we should be able to tell you how many sessions you will need.

 The frequency of treatments needed to fix your problem can only be determined after we evaluate and treat you.
 In most cases we begin with 2 to 3 treatments per week for the first 2 weeks.
 After we see your rate of response we adjust the frequency according to each individual case.

 In our clinic we most often use “The Balance Method” of acupuncture.
 This means that most often, The acupuncture points used are on the scalp and ears, from the elbows to the fingers, and from the knees to the toes.
 Consequently, the patient rarely has to take off any clothing, and the treatments are efficient, comfortable and extremely effective.
 Sometimes we do treat other areas of the body including the abdomen, neck, and back, depending on your condition.

 The Safety record of Acupuncture is outstanding with minor adverse events (usually local bruising) being reported in about 0.1% (1 in 1000) treatments.

 Every needle used in our clinics is a sterile, single use needle.
 Each needle is used one time.
 After they are removed, the needles are immediately placed in a biohazard container.